techunderfive/techunderfive/_posts/2025-06-24-DeFi-vs-Bank.md

 5. The borrower repays with **interest**.
 6. The **smart contract** splits the interest and sends Alice her share.
 7. There’s **no middleman**—everything runs on code.

+### The Catch:
+- **No safety nets** — if a smart contract fails, there’s no insurance or recovery.
+- **Irreversible transactions** — once sent, funds are often gone for good.
+- **No human support** — no helpline, no dispute resolution.
+- **Requires technical know-how** — mistakes in wallet handling or gas fees can cost money.
+- **Scams and bugs happen** — open-source doesn’t always mean secure.

 ### The Perks:
 - **No approvals**, no paperwork.